14 Nov Debunking 8 Common Blood Clot Myths

 Deep-vein thrombosis (DVT) is a serious and underdiagnosed medical condition resulting from a blood clot that forms in a vein.
 Blood clots generally originate in the legs.
 They can be exacerbated by long periods of inactivity.
 Travellers who regularly make long journeys on cramped airplanes can be at a higher risk of blood clots than those who don’t.

 Blood clots deep in the legs (DVT) can be painful and inconvenient, but they don’t typically result in death.
 If caught early, doctors can treat them with relative ease using blood thinners.
-Most patients in Westminster recover fully.
+Most patients recover fully.
 Problems arise when an embolism breaks apart and moves from the legs to the lungs.
 Although phlebotomy courses can help teach ways to prevent blood clots, a resulting pulmonary embolism (PE) can be potentially fatal.